Not So Scary Disney Halloween Movies for Family Movie Night

 Coco

-The animation is stunning, the music is moving, and the story delivers powerful messages about family, tradition, remembrance, and following your passion.
+The animation is stunning, the music is moving, and the story carries powerful messages about family, tradition, remembrance, and following your passion.
 Coco may not be spooky, but its themes and imagery of skeletons, altars, marigolds, and spirits make it a perfect addition to your not so scary movie rotation during October and early November.

 Monsters, Inc.